Philo TV Review: Get Cable TV For Less Than $20 Per Month!

 The Final Take

-Comparing the various streaming services on the market today, Philo TV has to be ranked right up there with Sling TV as the low cost leader.
+Comparing the various streaming services on the market today, Philo TV has to be ranked with Sling TV as the low cost leader.

 Again, if you can keep your enjoyment of sports limited to what airs on your local channels, there’s no reason you can’t get all your streaming service and TV entertainment content needs met with Philo TV.